Ezayji/e-commerce/README.md

     #### Test Suites

     Server testing suite covers all the CRUD operations.<br/>
-    The suite is located in:
-    >e-commerce/tests/server-test.js

-    There are also helper functions in a subfolder that help the suite with some PostgreSQL queries that need to be performed before some tests.

-    You can run the suite from the root directory using a CLI:
+    Run the **Server** suite from the root directory:
     >Folder: e-commerce
     ```
     $ npm test
     ```

+    The suite is located in:
+    >e-commerce/tests/server-test.js

+    There are also helper functions in a subfolder that help the suite with some PostgreSQL queries that need to be performed before some actions.

     ---

-    Front-End testing suites cover all the components functionality.<br/>
+    **Front-End** testing suites covers the functionality of all components<br/>
-    Every parent component has a subfolder that contains a test suite for itself and the child components that it uses.

     You can run the suites from the 'client' folder using a CLI:
     >Folder: e-commerce/client